Vrunda29/Final-Project-Capston/README.md

     Hobbies: Video games nad paintings

-    Symmary: Bob is 18years old and he is in a final year of high schoool.
-He is planning to go to community college for assosiate degree but he wants know about how
+    Symmary: Bob is 18years old and he is in a final year of high schoool lives in new jersey.
+He is planning to go to community college for assosiate degree but he wants to know more information financial assistance.
+Bob wants to know whether he is eligible for financial aid or not.
+This website will help him to get all information about FAFSA.
+It